swiftlang/swift/docs/proposals/valref.rst

-   ref x : T // always declares a ref val x : T // always declares a val var x : T // declares a val iff T is a val
+   ref x : T // always declares a ref val x : T // always declares a val var x : T // declares a val if and only if T is a val

 ``ref`` and ``val`` can be specified as protocol constraints for type parameters::